KoroYsabela/mental-health-awareness/README.md

 [Google fonts](https://fonts.google.com/) was then used to import the fonts into the CSS file.

 ### Colour Scheme:
-The general color scheme of the site is of light blue-ish/grey tones as shown in this screenshot:
+ChatGPT was used to help come up with different types of themes for a mental health awareness website.
+The general color scheme of the decided is of light blue-ish/grey tones as shown in this screenshot:

 ![Stronger Minds colour palette](assets/readme-images/stronger-minds-colour-palette.png)